-Since our inception in 2007, we have devoted substantially all of our resources to the research and development of our product candidates and cellular programming technology, the creation, licensing and protection of related intellectual property and the provision of general and administrative support for these activities.
-To date, we have funded our operations primarily through the public sale of common stock, the private placement of preferred stock and convertible notes, collaboration agreements, and through commercial bank debt that included the issuance of warrants.
+We were incorporated in Delaware in 2007, and are headquartered in San Diego, CA. Since our inception in 2007, we have devoted substantially all of our resources to our cell programming approach and the research and development of our product candidates, the creation, licensing and protection of related intellectual property and the provision of general and administrative support for these activities.
+To date, we have funded our operations primarily through the public and private sale of common stock, the private placement of preferred stock and convertible notes, commercial bank debt and revenues from collaboration activities and grants.

 We have never been profitable and have incurred net losses in each year since inception.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur operating losses for at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect our expenses will increase substantially in connection with our ongoing activities as we:
+We expect our expenses will increase substantially in connection with our ongoing and planned activities as we:

-- conduct clinical trials of our product candidates; - continue our research and development efforts, including under our collaboration agreement; - manufacture preclinical study and clinical trial materials; - maintain, expand and protect our intellectual property portfolio; - engage with regulatory authorities for the development of, and seek regulatory approvals for, our product candidates; - hire additional clinical, regulatory, quality control and technical personnel to advance our product candidates; - hire additional scientific personnel to advance our research and development efforts; and - hire general and administrative personnel to operate as a public company and support our operations.
+- conduct our Phase 1/2 clinical trial of ProTmune and initiate and conduct any additional clinical trials; - continue our research and development activities, including under our collaboration agreements; - manufacture preclinical study and clinical trial materials; - maintain, prosecute, protect, expand and enforce our intellectual property portfolio;

+- engage with regulatory authorities for the development of, and seek regulatory approvals for, our product candidates; - hire additional clinical, regulatory, quality control and technical personnel to advance our product candidates; - · hire additional scientific personnel to advance our research and development efforts; and - hire general and administrative personnel to continue operating as a public company and support our operations.